Top 5 4th Quarter Trades of DE - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were DEFINED WEALTH MANAGEMENT, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were DELTEC ASSET MANAGEMENT LLC’s top five trades of the quarter.

-DEFINED WEALTH MANAGEMENT, LLC reduced their investment in BATS:IEFA by 38,712 shares.
-The trade had a 2.33% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $58.8.
+The guru sold out of their 133,309-share investment in NYSE:XPO.
+Previously, the stock had a 1.46% weight in the equity portfolio.
+Shares traded for an average price of $33.69 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core MSCI EAFE ETF has a price-earnings ratio of 12.74 and a price-book ratio of 1.52.
+In terms of valuation, Health Care Select Sector SPDR has a price-earnings ratio of 22.72 and a price-book ratio of 4.76.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.